 In Critical Discourse Analysis, if political discourses are of prime importance, it is in part because discursive events constitute one of the chief actions of politicians.
 The use of rhetoric in politics is actually so crucial that the two disciplines are often pictured as intrinsically linked.
-In Ancient Greece, the sophists, reflecting on the essence of the political even argued that 'rhetoric is the entirety of politics'.
-100 Although not going as far as this philosophical statement, it must be underlined that the use of certain types of discourses, including the choice of labels and expressions, are often forming an integral part of public policies.
-Referring to the Bush administration depiction of the Iraq war, when they invariably mentioned 'coalition forces' rather than 'American forces' or a liberation war rather than an invasion, Krebbs and Jackson show that 'rhetoric is central to politics, even when politics takes the form of war'.
-101
+In Ancient Greece, the sophists, reflecting on the essence of the political even argued that "rhetoric is the entirety of politics100."
+Although not going as far as this philosophical statement, it must be underlined that the use of certain types of discourses, including the choice of labels and expressions, are often forming an integral part of public policies.
+Referring to the Bush administration depiction of the Iraq war, when they invariably mentioned "coalition forces" rather than "American forces" or a liberation war rather than an invasion, Jackson and Krebs show that "rhetoric is central to politics, even when politics takes the form of war101."

 In that matter, and because they are aware of the power of words, many scholars acknowledge that politicians are central actors in the creation and development of a moral panic.
 This crucial role is also due to their essential connection with two sets of actors: the media and the public.
 Indeed, it is undeniable that politicians benefit from an extensive media coverage, in comparison to other types of social actors.
-As public figures involved in the decision-making process, their opinions are widely relayed by the mainstream media, which are, according to Dasli, 'the main cultural sites where the ideas of the powerful are presented'.
-102 It has been particularly the case since the emergence and rapid development of mass media which contributed to change the very essence of politics.
-Indeed, 'the mediatization of politics (...) is part of what has become known as the cultural shift in politics and, more contentiously, a feature of the reworking of modern politics'.
-Indeed, mediatization changed the way politics is made, emphasizing the 'spectacularisation' of political decisions and the sensationalism of political leaders, and thus facilitating an atmosphere conducive to collective fear and panic.
+As public figures involved in the decision-making process, their opinions are widely relayed by the mainstream media, which are, according to Dasli, "the main cultural sites where the ideas of the powerful are presented102."
+It has been particularly the case since the emergence and rapid development of mass media which contributed to change the very essence of politics.
+Indeed, "the mediatization of politics [...] is part of what has become known as the cultural shift in politics and, more contentiously, a feature of the reworking of modern politics103."
+Indeed, mediatisation changed the way politics is made, emphasising the "spectacularisation" of political decisions and the sensationalism of political leaders, and thus facilitating an atmosphere conducive to collective fear and panic.
 By raising the media coverage of political actions and discourses, this phenomenon also tightened the already strong links existing between politicians and public opinion.

-Laufer, 1989, p 184.
+100 Laufer, 1989, p.
+184. 101 Jackson & Krebs, 2007, p.
+36.

-&lt;sup>101 Krebs and Jackson, 2007, p 136.
-Dasli, 2014, p 462.